min2ha/ukwa-site/content/target/36622/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# 'Neither King nor Kaiser': Empire, War and Rebellion in Ireland, 1912-1919

 This project is built around a lecture series and includes a number of complementary cultural events to highlight and contextualise local, regional, island-wide and global opposition to militarism and empire in the period of the First World War.